 How to Apply

 The license application is administered by Newmarket's Licensing Division.
-Expected documents based on the Town's published requirements:
+The official Short Term Rental Operator Application Form lists the following required documents:

 Enforcement and Fines